 Related article: The Basics of Design Patent

-An applicant may furnish drawings made with either black ink or colour in utility and design patent applications.
+An applicant may furnish drawings made with either black ink or color in utility and design patent applications.

 Commonly, black and white drawings are provided to the Office at the time of patent filing.
 More importantly, India ink or its equivalent ink must be used for drawings.